Rush (I) (2013)

 Frightening & Intense Scenes

-- The scene where Nicky's car catches on fire is extremely thrilling, intense and somewhat frightening.
+- The scene where Niki Lauda's car catches on fire is intense and somewhat frightening.